 Ecuador is in the Eastern Time Zone (GMT-5).
 The Galapagos Islands are one hour behind mainland Ecuador (GMT-6).

 Can I pay the Galapagos National Park entrance fee with my credit card or travel checks?

 Unfortunately the payment can only be in cash.

-The Park entry fee collected upon a visitor’s arrival to Galapagos is used to help fund Park management and community and conservation projects in the islands.
+The park entry fee collected upon a visitor’s arrival to the Galapagos Islands is used to help fund park management and community and conservation projects in the islands.
 The beneficiaries are as follows: